node-ci/nci-ansible-ui/README.md

 Simple web interface for run ansible playbooks.

-It pulls your repository with playbooks and inventories according to project config (it defines repository path, playbook and inventory directories inside repository, etc) and allows you to run playbooks with invetories via single page web interface (with live updates and pretty terminal output).
+It pulls your repository with playbooks and inventories according to project config (which defines repository path, playbook and inventory directories inside repository, etc) and allows you to run playbooks with invetories via single page web interface (with live updates and pretty terminal output).

 ## Features